The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/openers-and-rotation.md

 ![](/img/doublesharp.png)

-**Precast**: Sharpcast at -12s, and Blizzard III at -4s.
+**Precast**: Sharpcast at -12s, and Blizzard III at -4s > Enochian > Thunder III > Blizzard IV > Fire III > Triplecast > Fire IV > Pot > Fire IV > Ley Lines > Fire IV > Fire IV > Thunder III proc > Sharpcast > Fire > Fire IV > Fire IV > F3p > Swiftcast > Despair > MF > Fire IV > Despair > B3 > Blizzard IV > Xenoglossy

 Good general purpose opener to fall back on, if other openers are not as viable, for whatever reason.
 The opener is long enough that there is no issue with Xenoglossy being available in UI in time.

 ## Variations

 The openers above aren’t absolute.
 Alter them to fit fight requirements.
-Add Swiftcast after an instant to cover an extra F4 / Despair or hold for fight mechanics.
+Add Swiftcast after an instant to cover an extraFire IV/ Despair or hold for fight mechanics.

 Do not precast Swiftcast or Triple.
 This puts you behind a GCD, due to waiting for the Recast before your next Spell.
 If there’s no pull countdown or you’re unable to precast, then precast Swiftcast is fine.